crocs-muni/minerva/setup.md

 # A log of the setup

-This is what it took to setup the libs, virt and stuff.
+This is what it took to setup the libs, virt and stuff on [Metacentrum](https://metacentrum.cz/en/).

 ```
 module add python/3.8.0